tekknolagi/tekknolagi.github.com/_posts/2024-02-30-vectorizing-ml-models.md

 ## Union-find

-To do that we're going to use the union-find/disjoint-set data structure, which if you don't think about it too hard, is really simple.
+To do that we're going to use the union-find/disjoint-set data structure, which if you don't think about it too hard, is really simple (proving it fast is a different matter entirely).
 If you are a programming languages person and haven't used it much, I recommend taking a look at CF's [Implementing a Toy Optimizer](https://www.pypy.org/posts/2022/07/toy-optimizer.html).
 That was what a) made it stick, b) made it simple, and c) got me hooked.